 - i.
-Snaffle, Hackamore (bosal) and curb bits are permitted. - ii.
+Snaffle, Hackamore (bosal), and curb bits are permitted. - ii.
 Please refer to USEF Western Dressage Rulebook, rule number WD120 for specific questions - iii.
-Riders are allowed to ride one to two handed with curb bits (unless using Romal reins). - d.
-Whips no longer than 120 cm (47.2 inches) including the lash may be carried. - e.
+Riders are allowed to ride one or two-handed with curb bits (unless using Romal reins). - d.
+Whips no longer than 120 cm (47.2 inches), including the lash, may be carried. - e.
 Spurs Western type with or without blunt tines.
-English type also allowed. - f.
-Prohibited Equipment includes but is not limited to: - i.
-Martingales - ii.
-Bit guards - iii.
-Nose Covers - iv.
-Hoods - v.
-Seat Covers - vi.
-Any form of blinkers - vii.
-Earmuffs or earplugs - viii.
-Bandages; including tail bandage. - g.
+English types are also allowed. - f.
+Prohibited Equipment includes but is not limited to: martingales, bit guards, nose covers, hoods, seat covers, any form of blinkers, earmuffs/earplugs, bandages (including tail bandages) - g.
 All competitors are required to report for an equipment check prior to entering the ring for their test. - h.
 A second equipment check may be conducted following the test at the discretion of the steward and/or judge.